Generative Art 1€

 Thanks

 For the production of the machine, I'd like to thank the Liedts-Meesen Foundation and Zebrastraat for the financial support.
-I also want to thank Thierry Dufrêne, the curator of “Intelligence, it's automatic” for the invitation to the show and Marinus de Vries for recommending me.
-Big thanks also to the team of Zebrastraat for caring about the machine.
+I also want to thank Thierry Dufrêne, the curator of “Intelligence, it's automatic” for the invitation to the initial show and Marinus de Vries for recommending me.
+Big thanks also to the team of Zebrastraat for caring about the machine during it's first exhibition.

 TAKE ME TO A RANDOM PROJECT!